 The Lake Nakuru / Naivasha safari was my first one ever.
 I was excited and every animal you get to see amazed me.
 But after some time you start to get what I call, the Safari disorder and I’m pretty sure most of the people suffer from it.
-First you see a lot of zebras, waterbucks, buffalo’s, wildebeests.
+First, you see a lot of zebras, waterbucks, buffaloes, wildebeests.
 You extensively photograph them.
-After a while you think by yourself “ooh.. another zebra, another wildebeest, … another giraffe.”.
-The people who go on safari are only interested in one type of the animal: the predators.
+After a while, you think by yourself “ooh. another zebra, another wildebeest, … another giraffe.”.
+The people who go on safari are only interested in one type of animal: the predators.
 The lions, cheetah’s and leopards are amazing creatures … and deadly.
 Sit back, enjoy the nature and the time in Africa.
-Hakuna matata.
+Hakuna Matata.

-I booked this safari in Nairobi for a reasonable price.
+I booked this safari in Nairobi at a reasonable price.
 Just ask your local hotel.
 I asked my host I met from Couchsurfing.
 There’s no reason to book it in advance on a Western company website.
-Instead, the Western company earns from it and doesn’t help Africa’s development and generally they are more expensive.
+Instead, the Western company earns from it and doesn’t help Africa’s development and generally, they are more expensive.

 Expectations (photo from the internet):